 And lastly, while undertaking their studies, the program also aims to provide excellent mentoring and pastoral care for the girls as they look towards further education or employment opportunities.
 Such mentoring and pastoral care will give the girls the underlying mental strength to compete and succeed at their studies and beyond.

 We aim to assist the girls in reaching their academic and personal goals, and to become the leaders of tomorrow.

 How will the Aspire program achieve these aims?

-We will achieve these goals by providing professional and flexible assistance via weekly after school homework clubs, monthly Literacy and Heritage camps, monthly aspirational presentations, and regular visits to heritage and community locations of significance.
+We will achieve these goals by providing professional and flexible assistance via weekly after school homework clubs, Literacy and Heritage Camps, monthly aspirational presentations, and regular visits to heritage and community locations of significance.
 All of these aspects of the program have been designed to build academic success, awareness, understanding, confidence, self-esteem, a positive outlook, and general aspiration.

 We see such a structured and collaborative pathway as an excellent means of achieving our program goals, and helping the girls thrive and become who they wish to be!